 You will sometimes see bias, even when the reporter is honestly puzzled by the charge.
 Journalists like to think they have tough skins, but it’s the most navel-gazing profession outside of obstetricians — we hold seminars and read books and kvetch about whether we were fair.
 We take criticism personally.
 We put our heads in our hands when we spell a name wrong.
 We try to do better.
 We aren’t in it for the money.

 All this is to say, The Current exists because a number of people in the Highlands believe that Beacon and Cold Spring and Garrison and Nelsonville deserve a quality newspaper written by local reporters with years of experience.
 Regardless of the criticism thrown our way (which we print!), we strive to get it right and keep you informed and keep an eye on the elected officials who are spending our money.
 Thousands of papers do the same around the country.
 They are not an enemy, or a friend.
 They are faulty, aggravating, informative, inspirational tools of democracy.
-Without them, we’re headed in a dangerous direction.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Without them, we’re headed in a dangerous direction.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.